Manifold Markov chain Monte Carlo methods for Bayesian inference in diffusion models: Numerical examples

 Estimated computation time per effective sample $\hat{\tau}_{\textrm{eff}}$ values were calculated for the chains of each of the three \ac{mcmc} methods and each of the observation noise variance values $\sigma_y^2$.
 The \ac{ess} estimates were calculated as described in the preceding section, however, the true total wall-clock run times were used for the chain computation times here due the difficulty in ensuring a consistent treatment of different \ac{mcmc} algorithms in the approach used in the previous section.
 To ensure as fair a comparison as possible all chains were run on the same computer and limited to a single processor core to avoid differences due to varying exploitation of parallel computation in the implementations.

-Figure \ref{fig:fhn-noisy-computation-time-per-ess} summarises the results.
-We first note that despite the large number of iterations used for the guided proposals / \ac{rwm} chains, the per-parameter split-$\hat{R}$ diagnostics for the chains indicated non-convergence of the chains in nearly all cases, with only the chains for $\sigma_y = 10^{-2}$ appearing to be approaching convergence with $\hat{R}$ values in the range [1.01, 1.05] compared to $\hat{R}$ values in the range [1.39, 1.87] for $\sigma_y = 10^{-0.5}$.
-The poor convergence here seems to be at least in part due to the difficulty in finding globally appropriate values of the \ac{rwm} step size parameters, with the step sizes still changing significantly in the final iterations of the warm-up phase and the final adapted values differing significantly across chains for the same $\sigma_y$.
+\cref{fig:fhn-noisy-computation-time-per-ess} summarises the results.
+We first note that despite the large number of iterations used for the guided proposals / \ac{rwm} chains ($3\times 10^5$), the per-parameter split-$\hat{R}$ diagnostics \citep{vehtari2019rank} for the chains indicated non-convergence of the chains in nearly all cases, with only the chains for $\sigma_y = 10^{-2}$ appearing to be approaching convergence with $\smash{\hat{R}}$ values in the range [1.01, 1.05] compared to $\smash{\hat{R}}$ values in the range [1.39, 1.87] for $\sigma_y = 10^{-0.5}$.
+The poor convergence here seems to be at least in part due to the difficulty in finding globally appropriate values of the \ac{rwm} step sizes, with the step sizes still changing significantly in the final iterations of the warm-up phase and the final adapted values differing significantly across chains for the same $\sigma_y$.

 Given the poor convergence the estimated \ac{ess} values must be treated with some caution, however even for the $\sigma_y = 10^{-2}$ case where the chains appeared to be closest to convergence the estimated $\hat{\tau}_{\textrm{eff}}$ values for the guided proposals / \ac{rwm} chains are between 30 and 80 times larger than the corresponding values for the constrained \ac{hmc} chains.
 As Julia implementations of numerical algorithms generally significantly outperform Python equivalents \citep{bezanson2017julia}, the superior sampling performance of the (Python) constrained \ac{hmc} implementation compared to the (Julia) guided proposals / \ac{rwm} implementation here seems unlikely to be just due to differences in the efficiency of the implementations, but rather reflects significantly improved mixing of the joint gradient-informed updates to the latent variables by the constrained \ac{hmc} algorithm, compared to the non-gradient-informed Metropolis-within-Gibbs updates of the guided proposals / \ac{rwm} algorithm.